lmaughan921/experience-manager-brand-portal.en/help/using/dynamic-video-brand-portal.md

 | APAC | 63.140.44.54 |

 ## Configure Dynamic Media (Hybrid) settings {#configure-dm-hybrid-settings}

 If AEM Author instance is running on dynamic media hybrid mode, then use Video tile from administrative tools panel to configure Dynamic Media gateway settings.
+>[!NOTE]
+>
+>The [video encoding profiles](https://helpx.adobe.com/experience-manager/6-5/assets/using/video-profiles.html) are not published to Brand Portal, instead are fetched from the Scene 7 server.
+Therefore, for video encodes to be played successfully in Brand Portal, ensure that the configuration details are the same as the [Scene7 cloud configuration](https://helpx.adobe.com/experience-manager/6-5/assets/using/config-dms7.html#ConfiguringDynamicMediaCloudServices) in your AEM Author instance.
 To set up Dynamic Media configurations on Brand Portal tenants:

 1. Select the AEM logo to access administrative tools from the toolbar at the top, in Brand Portal.